mindfulness-at-the-computer/git-info/cleanup_b4_pr_discussion.md

 It is important to realize that the frequency of and reasons for creating a commit vary from developer to developer.
 On the high commit frequency end of that spectrum we find developers using TDD (Test Driven Development).
-It is often the practice with TDD to create a commit each time a new test is written and the code is completed that causes this new test (and all other tests) to pass.
+It is often the practice with TDD to create commits frequently, as tests are developed and new tests pass.
 This is sometimes referred to as a `green light`.
 With TDD, you may want to create a commit to preserve the state of the code for each `green light`.
 Even developers who are not using TDD may choose to create commits often in order to preserve the current state of the code.
 A developer may also want the added protection of committing